 Deferred Outflows of Resources - Deferred outflows of resources represent a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-Deferred outflows of resources consist of unrecognized items not yet charged to pension expense and contributions from the employer after the measurement date but before the end of the employer's reporting period.
+Deferred outflows of resources consist of unrecognized items not yet charged to pension expense or other postemployment benefit expense and contributions from the employer after the measurement date but before the end of the employer's reporting period.